Edmund Dummer (lawyer)

 Edmund Dummer (1663–1724) was an English lawyer who was appointed "Clerk of the Great Wardrobe" under Queen Anne in 1706, holding that office until 1721.

-His nephew, Thomas Lee Dummer, succeeded him as "Clerk of the Great Wardrobe" and became MP for Southampton (1737–1741) and (Newport (Isle of Wight) (1765–1768).
+His nephew, Thomas Lee Dummer, succeeded him as "Clerk of the Great Wardrobe" and served as MP for Southampton (1737–1741) and (Newport (Isle of Wight) (1765–1768).

 There is a memorial to Dummer in South Stoneham church.
 He is thought to have commissioned South Stoneham House, the grounds of which were designed by Capability Brown.